DMin, DEdMin

 follows the general style guidelines but also requires some additional elements.

-the Ministry Research Project, Thesis, and Biblical Theology Project below.
+for the Ministry Research Project, Thesis, and Biblical Theology Project below.
 There is no separate proposal template since the proposal is the first chapter in each template.
 Pay close attention to the comments throughout the template.

 Use this PDS project template when beginning your proposal or preliminary draft.
 You can find help organization and tips throughout the template.